bfeldman89/jail_scrapers/README.md

 | Jasper County Jail                    | `jcj`       | Jun.
 3, 2019     | present               |
 | Jackson County Adult Detention Center | `jcadc`     | Dec.
 2, 2019     | present               |

 \* Since Nov.
 1, 2019, the Jones County Sheriff's Office website has been down.

 As of Nov.
-27, the Airtable base included data for 6,555 mcdc admissions, 1,661 prcdf admissions, 5,119 lcdc admissions, 2,260 jcdc admissions, 3,616 hcdc admissions, 1,128 kcdc admissions, 672 tcdc admissions, 563 ccdc admissions, 772 acdc admissions, and 345 jcj admissions.
+27, the Airtable base included data for 6,555 `mcdc` admissions, 1,661 `prcdf` admissions, 5,119 `lcdc` admissions, 2,260 `jcdc` admissions, 3,616 `hcdc` admissions, 1,128 `kcdc` admissions, 672 `tcdc` admissions, 563 `ccdc` admissions, 772 `acdc` admissions, and 345 `jcj` admissions.

 ## access to the data

-At this time, only a fraction of the data is provided via the links at [bfeldman89.com/projects/jails](https://bfeldman89.com/projects/jails).
+At this time, only a fraction of the data is provided at [bfeldman89.com](https://bfeldman89.com/projects/jails).
 Once I get all the data cleaned and the incarcerated arrestees anonymized to a degree I'm comfortable with, I'll post a lot more of the data (e.g., charge(s), bond, arresting agency). **If you are a journalist, activist, or civil rights attorney interested in the data, email me.**

 ## what about the other ~70 county jails in the state

-Not all sheriffs make the jail dacket publically available via the county website.
+Not all sheriffs make the jail docket publicly available via the county website.
 Of the dockets that are online, a lot of them are designed in a way that hinders scraping.
-That said, there are absolutely more jail dackets in teh state that can be scraped, and I'm happy to help if someone takes the lead.
-It isn't yet complete, but a table with more info about each county's docket is available here.
+That said, there are absolutely more jail dockets in Mississippi that can be scraped, and I'm happy to help if someone takes the lead.
+It isn't yet complete, but a table with more info about each county's docket is available [here]('https://airtable.com/shrERFjniyvrCbdlX').

 The remainder of this README documents and defines the fields in the Airtable base.